UCF Knights men's basketball: Speraw era

-Following the departure of Joe Dean, on July 28, 1993, Kirk Speraw, an assistant coach at Florida, was hired as the Knights new head coach.
-During his 17-year tenure, Speraw led the Knights to four Atlantic Sun Conference tournament champions, one regular season championship, and their first four NCAA tournament appearances (94, 96, 04, 05).
+Following the departure of Dean, on July 28, 1993, Kirk Speraw, an assistant coach at Florida, was hired as the Knights' new head coach.
+During his 17-year tenure, he led the Knights to four Atlantic Sun Conference tournament champions, one regular season championship, and their first four NCAA tournament appearances (94, 96, 04, 05).

-When Speraw took the helm in 1993, UCF had only one winning season since Torchy Clark left a decade earlier.
-In his first year with the team, Speraw led the Knights to an 11-game turnaround (21–9), earning the team their first Division I NCAA Tournament Appearance.
-After a down 1994–1995 season, Speraw once again led the Knights to an NCAA Tournament appearance in 1996 despite their 8–18 regular season record (tied for the worst regular season record of any NCAA Division I Tournament team ever) after winning the TAAC Tournament as massive underdogs, their second NCAA Tournament appearance in his first three years.
+When Speraw took the helm in 1993, UCF had had only one winning season since Torchy Clark left a decade earlier.
+In his first year, Speraw led the Knights to an 11-game turnaround (21–9), earning them their first Division I NCAA Tournament appearance.
+After a down 1994–1995 season, Speraw once again led the Knights to an NCAA Tournament appearance in 1996, despite their 8–18 regular season record (tied for the worst regular season record of any NCAA Division I Tournament team ever), after winning the TAAC Tournament as massive underdogs, their second NCAA Tournament appearance in his first three years.
 In the team's last two years in the Atlantic Sun Conference, the Knights won both the 2004 and 2005 conference tournaments, and were the 2005 regular season champions as well.
 Despite their success, the Knights have never progressed past the first round of the NCAA tournament as a Division I team.
 UCF made its debut in Conference USA in 2005, and the team earned a berth in the Conference USA Championship Tournament in their first year.
-The Knights would fall to Houston in the second round and close out the season with the program's first losing record (14–15) since 2000–2001.
-The Knights made a huge turnaround in the 2006–07 season, finishing 2nd in conference play to Memphis with an overall record of 22–9.
+The Knights fell to Houston in the second round and closed out the season with the program's first losing record (14–15) since 2000–2001.
+The Knights made a huge turnaround in the 2006–07 season, finishing second in conference play to Memphis with an overall record of 22–9.
 Speraw won 2007 Conference USA Coach of the Year honors.

-The Knights would play their first game in the new UCF Arena on November 3, 2007, an 86–78 win over the Saint Leo Lions.
-In their first regular-season game in the new arena, the Knights would win 63–60 over the Nevada Wolf Pack, on November 11, 2007.
+The Knights played their first game in the new UCF Arena on November 3, 2007, an 86–78 win over the Saint Leo Lions.
+In their first regular-season game in the new arena, the Knights won 63–60 over the Nevada Wolf Pack, on November 11, 2007.
 In thrilling fashion, the Knights defeated the Tulsa Golden Hurricane in triple overtime 97–91 in front of an announced crowd of 7,097, in their first home C-USA game in the arena on January 11, 2008.
-In what would be his final season with the team, on February 2, 2010, the Knights defeated the East Carolina Pirates 67–56, earning Speraw his 275th win at UCF, passing Torchy Clark as the winningest coach in program history.
+In what would be Speraw's final season with the team, on February 2, 2010, the Knights defeated the East Carolina Pirates 67–56, earning him his 275th win at UCF, passing Torchy Clark as the winningest coach in program history.

-Following a disappointing 2009–10 season in which the Knights went 15–17, the university decided not to retain Kirk Speraw bringing an end to his 17-year tenure.
-Speraw garnered a school-high 279 wins (on 233 losses–.544), including 118–90 (.567) in the Atlantic Sun and 40–38 (.512) in Conference USA.
+Following a disappointing 2009–10 season in which the Knights went 15–17, the university decided not to retain Speraw, bringing an end to his 17-year tenure.
+He garnered a school-high 279 wins (on 233 losses–.544), including 118–90 (.567) in the Atlantic Sun and 40–38 (.512) in Conference USA.